After years of drought, Pep Guardiola and Manchester City are trying to win just their second Champions League semi-final together.

 2015: Bayern Munich vs. Barcelona

-Guardiola was obviously a genius coach and had Bayern Munich back in the semi-finals the following year; this time against his old club, Barcelona.
+Guardiola is obviously a genius coach and had Bayern Munich back in the semi-finals the following year; this time against his old club, Barcelona.
 The big mystery was going to be how Pep would handle his former players, especially Lionel Messi?
-Well, as it turns out, Guardiola had an overly ambitious solution to dealing with M-S-N (Messi, Neymar and Suárez): man-marking.
+Well, as it turns out, Guardiola had an overly ambitious solution to dealing with M-S-N (Messi, Neymar and Luis Suarez): man-marking.

 Bayern even won the second-leg 3-2, this time seeing his defence taken apart by the cohesive excellence of M-S-N. Bayern here were outplayed by a better team at the peak of their powers.
 It’s as uninteresting as that.